Morwell: Media

 Commercial radio stations 531 3GG, 94.3/97.9 Triple M Gippsland, 99.5 TRFM & Gold 1242 service Morwell and the greater Gippsland region.
 National public broadcaster ABC Gippsland broadcasts on 100.7FM and community station Gippsland FM (Formerly 3GCR) on 104.7FM.

 Gippsland FM is the only station in the region with a studio complex in Morwell.

+The Latrobe Valley Express is published in Morwell twice per week and covers events and happenings in the Latrobe Valley and wider Gippsland area.